 Hydraulic fracturing, what is widely known today as fracking, is method to extract oil and natural gas from deep within the earth by injecting water, sand and chemicals at high pressure.
 Fracking has revolutionized the oil and gas industry in the U.S.

-This increase in domestic energy production has provided and will continue to provide enormous benefits for American families and small businesses, such as reducing energy prices by supplying affordable, reliable energy for Americans to use to generate electricity for small businesses, to heat homes, and to power vehicles for generations to come.
-Thanks to advances in technology over the last decade, hydraulic fracturing now fuels more than half of the crude oil
+Thanks to advances in technology over the years, hydraulic fracturing has produced more than seven billion barrels of oil and 600 trillion cubic feet of natural gas in the U.S. Domestic energy production has provided and will continue to provide enormous benefits for American families and small businesses, such as reducing energy prices by supplying affordable, reliable energy for Americans to use to generate electricity for small businesses, to heat homes, and to power vehicles for generations to come.

 For the average American family, this could mean:

 - Seven months of car payments

 - The average cost of a family vacation